Carl Perkins: Personal life

 In January 1953, Perkins married Valda Crider, whom he had known for a number of years.
 When his job at the bakery was reduced to part-time, Valda, who had her own job, encouraged Perkins to begin working the taverns full-time.
 He began playing six nights a week.

-Later the same year, he added W.S.
-"Fluke" Holland to the band as a drummer.
-Holland had no previous experience as a musician but had a good sense of rhythm.
+In 1962, Perkins severely injured his right hand and fingers in an accident at the end of a show while bowing; he nearly died in the process.
+Perkins' doctor wanted to amputate his injured fingers but reportedly "reluctantly agreed to try" to save them as a result of Perkins' wife Valda's insistence.
+He eventually regained full use of his thumb and first two fingers but only regained partial use of his pinkie.

+Around 1965, while touring with friend and former Sun labelmate Johnny Cash, Perkins became a born-again Christian and recovered from his addiction to alcohol, which had begun when Perkins' career declined in the late 1950s around the time Jay Perkins died from a brain tumor.

 A strong advocate for child welfare, Perkins worked with the Jackson Exchange Club to establish the first center in Tennessee for the prevention of child abuse, the fourth in the nation.
 Proceeds from a concert which he planned were combined with a grant from the National Exchange Club to establish the Prevention of Child Abuse in October 1981.
 For years, its annual Circle of Hope Telethon generated one quarter of the center's annual operating budget.

 Perkins had one daughter, Debbie, and three sons, Stan, Greg, and Steve.
 Stan, Perkins' firstborn son, is also a recording artist.
 In 2010, he joined forces with Jerry Naylor to record a duet tribute, "To Carl: Let It Vibrate".
 Stan has been inducted into the Rockabilly Hall of Fame.
 Greg played bass on stage alongside his father at the 1985 Blue Suede Shoes: A Rockabilly Session concert in London and co-wrote "Birth of Rock and Roll" with his father.
 In 1983, a jury in Jackson, Tennessee found Greg Perkins "innocent on two felony counts of vehicular homicide, and guilty on a misdemeanor charge of driving under the influence of alcohol".
 In 1997, Perkins' wife Valda was "recovering from a year long illness," and his son Greg collapsed as a result of liver damage that may have resulted in a liver transplant.